skjolber/json-log-filter/impl/core/README.md

  * limit document size
  * limit text value size (i.e. base64 values)
  * remove whitespace
- * metrics (what was actually done to the document)
+ * generate metrics (what was actually done to the document)

 For specifying which values to hide or remove, the filters supports paths, i.e. a chain of field names like `/myRoot/myUser/myPassword`.
 As there is no field names in arrays, the parsers ignores array constructs, i.e. the path for "abcdef" in